NeuroNEXT: Network for Excellence in Neuroscience Clinical Trials

 hyunjoo.cho@nih.gov

-• Trials that have good NINDS program support are referred to the NEC to assess network feasibility
+• Trials that have good NINDS program support are referred to the NEC to assess network suitability.

-• Projects that have NINDS program support and are feasible for network performance are asked to submit a formal application for peer review by the NeuroNEXT SEP and subsequent consideration by the NINDS Advisory Council.
-The NeuroNEXT CCC will assist in protocol development in support of the formal application.
+• Projects that have NINDS program support and are suitable for network performance are asked to submit a formal Stage 1 Preliminary Application for independent/objective review.

 • NeuroNEXT Small Business Innovation in Clinical Trials (U44) - Standard dates apply for scientific merit review of applications coming under the U44 grant mechanism: for detailed information, please refer to Section V. Application Review Information in PAR-21-224.